hendrimardani/text_to_speech_ind_sundanese/README.md

 ### Descriptions

-This model is a fine-tuned version of microsoft/speecht5_tts on the None dataset.
-It achieves the following results on the evaluation set:
+This model is a fine-tuned version of microsoft/speecht5_tts.
+Thanks for microsoft

 ### How to use